Ave-Wat/WordCloud/README.md

 Start by running the WordCounter file.
 First complile all: "javac \*.java".
 Then run "java WordCounter textFileName numberOfWordsToInclude outFileName".
 For example, if you use the WitheringHeights file which exists in my repository, you could run: "java WordCounter WutheringHeights.txt 50 WutheringHeightsWordCloud.html".

+If you use the repl.it link below to run the project, you must run all commands manually.
+The Run button remains unconfigured.

 [![Run on Repl.it](https://repl.it/badge/github/Ave-Wat/WordCloud)](https://repl.it/github/Ave-Wat/WordCloud)